History of the Parramatta Eels: 2020s

 Parramatta started the 2022 NRL season winning four of their opening five matches.
 Throughout the 2022 regular season, Parramatta struggled with consistency.
 Although they defeated Penrith and Melbourne twice, the club only managed to win more than three games consecutively on two separate occasions and lost to eventual wooden spooners the Wests Tigers in round 6 of the competition.
 In round 14, Parramatta suffered an embarrassing 34–4 loss against arch-rivals Canterbury who were sitting bottom of the table.
 In round 22, Parramatta were defeated 26-0 by South Sydney which saw them fall to seventh on the table.
 However, Parramatta would win their final three games in convincing fashion to finish fourth.
 In week one of the finals, Parramatta were defeated 27-8 by Penrith before bouncing back the following week against Canberra in the elimination final 40–4 to reach their first preliminary final since 2009.
 In the preliminary final, Parramatta pulled off one of the biggest upsets in the NRL era defeating North Queensland 24–20 in Townsville to reach the Grand Final.
 In the 2022 NRL Grand Final against Penrith, Parramatta trailed 18–0 at half-time before going on to lose 28–12.

+Parramatta started the 2023 NRL season with three straight losses, all of which were by four points.
+In round 1, the club lost in golden point extra-time to Melbourne, followed by a four-point loss to Cronulla and then another defeat against Manly at Brookvale Oval.
+In round 4, Parramatta defeated back to back premiers Penrith 17–16 in golden point extra-time with Mitchell Moses kicking the winning field goal.
+Between rounds 12–17, Parramatta recorded five straight victories including an upset victory over South Sydney in round 12.
+In round 17, the club recorded their highest ever first half score in a game as they lead the Dolphins 42–4 at half-time before going on to win 48–20.
+The victory elevated the club up to fifth place on the table.
+In round 19, Parramatta suffered their biggest loss of the year losing 46–10 against the New Zealand Warriors with a number of key players missing due to injury and State of Origin selection.
+All of Parramatta's previous losses in the season were by ten points or less.
+Following their loss to New Zealand, the club suffered a form slump only winning two of their next six matches which included heavy losses to Melbourne and Brisbane.
+Parramatta's season was officially ended in round 25 when they lost against the Sydney Roosters 34–12 which meant the club could not make the finals.
+The following week, Parramatta pulled off one of the biggest upsets in the 2023 season defeating Penrith 32–18.
+Parramatta would miss out on the top 8 by two points with an eventual finish of 10th place.